 It is unbeginning and unstopping, since generation and perishing have wandered very far off, and true pistis pushed them away.
 (Parmenides B8.28).

 Some take these as objective uses, translating as ‘assurance,’ ‘evidence,’ ‘persuasive force.’
-Others take them as subjective, ‘conviction’ or ‘belief.’
+Others take them as subjective, translating as ‘conviction’ or ‘belief.’
 We find similarly ambiguous uses in Empedocles and Democritus:

 If pistis about these things is at all feeble for you, how from the mingling of water, earth, aether, and sun arose the forms and colors of mortal things… (Empedocles B71, trans. based on Graham)